 This guide took many, many hours of work to write, and I'm continuing to improve it today.
 If you want to support that process, please let me know about any errors you find via email or Reddit.

 Alternately, you can support me by donating here.
-This guide takes quite a bit of energy to keep up to date (Patch 3.5 updates alone took some 30 hours), so contributions are always appreciated.
+This guide takes quite a bit of energy to keep up to date, so contributions are always appreciated.

 Where To Go From Here